Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 5 April 2025 17.28.38 UTC
+- WIB: Sabtu, 5 April 2025 18.20.23 UTC
-- WITA: Sabtu, 5 April 2025 18.28.38 UTC
+- WITA: Sabtu, 5 April 2025 19.20.23 UTC
-- WIT: Sabtu, 5 April 2025 19.28.38 UTC
+- WIT: Sabtu, 5 April 2025 20.20.23 UTC

 Kutipan Inspiratif:
-"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: friendship
+Kategori: motivational